jenna-tb-ekwealor/academic-kickstart/content/teaching/workshops.md

-  title = "Wonders of a Dryland moss: Syntrichia from genomes to ecosystems" organization = "Jepson Herbarium" date_start = "2021-01-30" description = "Hosted in partnership between the Jepson Herbarium and the collaborative research project "3DMoss: Desiccation and Diversity in Dryland Mosses,” with funding provided by the US National Science Foundation under the Dimensions of Biodiversity program."
+  title = "Wonders of a Dryland moss: Syntrichia from genomes to ecosystems" organization = "Jepson Herbarium" date_start = "2021-01-30" description = "Hosted in partnership between the Jepson Herbarium and the collaborative research project 3DMoss: Desiccation and Diversity in Dryland Mosses, with funding provided by the US National Science Foundation under the Dimensions of Biodiversity program."

 [[item]]